Cleonbazil/columbia-ai-case-study-1/README.md

 ## The Company
 <strong>*Grid Edge was founded in 2017 by Dan Wright, Jim Scott and
-Tom Anderson with a clear mission 'change the way that people use energy
+Tom Anderson with a clear mission 'change the way that people use energy' tranforming costumers from mere consumers to 'active informed and intellingent' participants in the way tenants use energy by empowering them with the necessary information to make better decisions.

+### How?
+>We mine high accuracy data from a building, apply artificial intelligence, and to turn it into meaningful, actionable insights to inform comfort, carbon and cost decision-making.